Lodges With Hot Tubs

 Just 3 miles from Ambleside sits Badgers Hollow Lodge – a modern ground-floor retreat where you can watch boats bob in the marina while sipping wine in your private hot tub.

 This tastefully decorated lodge sleeps four plus an infant and sits yards from Lake Windermere’s shore.
-The private hot tub on a secluded deck is perfect for evening relaxation with a glass of something cold.
-The fully equipped kitchen features an American fridge with ice maker – handy for those G&Ts after a day on the fells!
+The private hot tub on a secluded deck is perfect for chilling in good company with a glass of Prosecco.
+The fully equipped kitchen features an American fridge, complete with ice maker – handy for those G&Ts after a day on the fells!

-Fancy exploring?
-Brockhole Visitor Centre is a mere 500 yards away with its adventure playground and Tree Top Trek.
+You won’t be bored here with Brockhole Visitor Centre a mere 500 yards away with its adventure playground and Tree Top Trek.
 Windermere village (2 miles) offers shops and pubs while Bowness (3 miles) provides boat trips across the lake.
 Ambleside’s quirky shops are just a short drive away.

-White Cross Bay park offers plenty on site too.
+White Cross Bay park offers plenty on site as well.
 There’s a bar and restaurant with dog-friendly outdoor seating, children’s play zone and picnic areas.
-Want a swim?
-The park pool is available for a small fee.
+The park pool is also available for a small fee.
 Two pets are welcome here, so the whole family can enjoy those lakeside walks together.

 Easedale Lodge, Lake District